issbgkh/schain-get-started/README.md

 Look into the app block, there is an ID similar to **app-9656e5a8-cff5-4629-93a2-a066e7c9aff7**.

 It's the unique identifier of your app.
-It is required when you use SDK to access your chaincode.
+It is required when using SDK to access your chaincode.

 ### API KEY

 On the profile page, you can find an API key.

 It's the unique identifier of your developer account.
-It is also required when you use SDK to access your chaincode.
+It is required when using SDK to access your chaincode.

 # 2. Deploy a Chaincode